Mary Anne Clarke

 Mary Anne Clarke (born Mary Anne Thompson; 3 April 1776 – 21 June 1852) was the mistress of Prince Frederick, Duke of York and Albany.
 Their relationship began in 1803, while he was Commander-in-Chief of the army.
 Later in 1809, she wrote her memoirs which were published.
 She was the subject of a portrait by Adam Buck, and a caricature by Isaac Cruikshank; ten days after the latter's publication, the Duke resigned from his post as Commander of the British Army.
 In 1811, she commissioned Irish sculptor Lawrence Gahagan to sculpt a marble bust of her; this is now housed in the National Portrait Gallery, London.

-Through her daughter who married Louis-Mathurin Busson du Maurier, Clarke was an ancestress of author Daphne du Maurier, who wrote the novel Mary Anne about her life.
+Through her daughter Ellen, who married Louis-Mathurin Busson du Maurier, Clarke was a great-great-grandmother of author Daphne du Maurier, who wrote the novel Mary Anne about her life.

 Life as a courtesan

 Mary Anne Thompson was born on 3 April 1776 in London, the daughter of a humble tradesman.
-Attractive and intelligent, she was married before the age of 18, to a man named Clarke, who worked as a stonemason.
-However, shortly after the marriage, her husband went bankrupt, and Mary Anne Clarke left him because of this.
+Attractive and intelligent, she was married at the age of 16, to a man named Joseph Clarke, who worked as a stonemason.
+However, shortly after the marriage, her husband went bankrupt, and Mary Anne Clarke left him because of this in February 1802.
+They had four children: